ritmininglab/EIL-MIC/readMe.txt

 The main methods call the following functions:

-1. mCap.m
+1. utilModel
 Includes methods that define the architecture of the network, customized block and layers of the network.

 2. config.m
 Includes configurations.

-3. utilIO2.m
+3. utilIO.m
-Includes utility methods that reading, writing and processing images and caption data.
+Includes utility methods that reading, writing and processing images and text data.

-4. utilIOKey.m
-Includes utility methods for reading, writing and processing keyword data.

-5. utilMisc.m
+4. utilMisc.m
 Includes utility methods for importing and exporting model parameters.

-6. captionTrans.m
+5. captionTrans.m
 Includes methods for training caption generation module.

-7. keywordTrans.m
+6. keywordTrans.m
 Includes methods for training keyword prediction module.